jrochkind/attr_json/README.md

 ### Possible future features:

+* Make AttrJson::Model lean more heavily on ActiveModel::Attributes API that did not fully exist in first version of attr_json [hope for a future attr_json 2.0 release]

+* Make AttrJson::Record insist on creating rails cover attributes (no longer optional)  and integrating more fully into rails, including rails dirty tricking, eliminating need for custom dirty tracking implementation.
+Overall decrease in lines of code.
+Can use jsonb_accessor as guide for some aspects. [hope for inclusion in future attr_json 2.0 release]

 * partial updates for json hashes would be really nice: Using postgres jsonb merge operators to only overwrite what changed.
-In my initial attempts, AR doesn't make it easy to customize this.
+In my initial attempts, AR doesn't make it easy to customize this. [update: this is hard, probably not coming soon]

-* seamless compatibility with ransack
+* seamless compatibility with ransack [update: not necessarily prioritized]

 * Should we give AttrJson::Model a before_serialize hook that you might want to use similar to AR before_save?
-Should AttrJson::Models raise on trying to serialize an invalid model?
+Should AttrJson::Models raise on trying to serialize an invalid model? [update: eh, hasn't really come up]

 * There are limits to what you can do with just jsonb_contains queries.
 We could support operations like `>`, `<`, `<>` as [jsonb_accessor](https://github.com/devmynd/jsonb_accessor), even accross keypaths.
 (At present, you could use a before_savee to denormalize/renormalize copy your data into ordinary AR columns/associations for searching.
 Or perhaps a postgres ts_vector for text searching.
-Needs to be worked out.)
+Needs to be worked out.) [update: interested, but not necessarily prioritized.
+This one would be interesting for a third-party PR draft!]

 * We could/should probably support `jsonb_order` clauses, even
-  accross key paths, like jsonb_accessor.
+  accross key paths, like jsonb_accessor. [update: interested but not necessarily prioritized]

 * Could we make these attributes work in ordinary AR where, same as they do in jsonb_contains?
-Maybe.
+Maybe. [update: probably not]

 ## Development